shivadumnawar49/Instagram/README.md

 An Instagram-like mobile app UI built using React Native and TypeScript.

-This project focuses on replicating Instagram features such as stories, post interactions (likes, shares, comments, bookmarks), user profiles with grid layout and reels section - built with clean navigation and scalable component structure.
+This project focuses on replicating Instagram features such as stories, post images and videos,  user interactions (likes, shares, comments, bookmarks), user profiles with grid layout and reels section - built with clean navigation and scalable component structure.

 <img src='https://github.com/user-attachments/assets/fff07e85-8a80-4c21-9bdc-af82ebffad5a' width='300' />